Hybrid Predictive Quantum Feedback: Extending Qubit Lifetimes Beyond the Wiseman-Milburn Limit: Results and Discussion

 Figure~\ref{fig:fig7} presents the time evolution of the excited-state population.
 Each curve exhibits a single exponential decay characterized by the effective rate in Table~\ref{table2}.
 The uncontrolled system decays most rapidly, followed sequentially by W--M feedback (\(\eta=0.5\) and \(\eta=1.0\)), the ancilla-only case, and finally the ML-enhanced feedback, which shows the slowest decay.
 At \(t=100~\mu\text{s}\), the W-M (\(\eta=1\)) population has dropped to about 37\%, whereas the ancilla+ML configuration retains approximately 61\% of the initial excitation.
 This clear separation illustrates the predictive scheme’s ability to delay relaxation by compensating for measurement delay and environmental fluctuations.

 Figure~\ref{fig:fig8} plots the \emph{energy-retention} curve, defined as the area under the excited-state population up to time $T$.
 Operationally, it is the \emph{cumulative time} the qubit spends excited between $0$ and $T$.
 Because the qubit’s internal energy is proportional to its excited-state population, this area is directly proportional to the \emph{total stored energy over the interval}.
 Equivalently, it quantifies how much excited-state “budget” the controller preserves before that energy is finally emitted into the environment.
 At short times the curves rise nearly linearly, reflecting that the qubit has not yet had time to relax and the controller is still “banking” energy.
 As time grows, each curve bends over and approaches a plateau: once almost all excitation has been emitted, accumulating additional “stored energy over time” becomes negligible, so the curve saturates.
 The height of this plateau is \emph{exactly} the effective lifetime reported in Fig.~\ref{fig:fig6}, so the energy-retention plot provides an integral check of the lifetime analysis: higher $T_1^{\mathrm{(eff)}}$ means higher plateau.
 The saturation level tells us the \emph{total} usable energy preserved by a given control strategy before dissipation wins.
 Faster saturation means the excited state is depleted quickly (little energy preserved); delayed saturation means the controller keeps the qubit excited for longer, accumulating more stored energy.
 In our data, no feedback and classical W-M control saturate within $\sim\!200~\mu$s, indicating that most of the excitation has been lost by then.
 Ancilla-assisted control pushes the plateau higher and delays saturation, showing that coherent exchange recycles part of the would-be emission back into the system.
 With ML prediction, the curve climbs highest and saturates slowest: the controller anticipates the outgoing field, applies a phase-aligned correction, and thereby \emph{maximizes} the time-integrated stored energy.
 Energy-retention makes the comparison intuitive: it condenses the entire $P_e(t)$ trajectory into one scalar “area under the curve.”
 Across all schemes the ordering is consistent with Fig.~\ref{fig:fig5}: no feedback $<$ W-M $<$ ancilla $<$ ancilla+ML.
-In short, strategies that extend the lifetime also deliver the largest retained-energy plateau, and the predictive (ancilla+ML) loop is the most effective at both \emph{slowing} decay and \emph{banking} energy over time.
+In short, strategies that extend the lifetime also deliver the largest retained-energy plateau, and the predictive (ancilla+ML) loop is the most effective at both \emph{slowing} decay and \emph{banking} energy over time.\\ The predictor is intentionally lightweight (small MLP, $W=5$) and can be evaluated in microseconds on standard FPGA or CPU hardware.
+In multi-qubit devices, the natural deployment is local: each qubit or module runs an independent predictor using its own measurement record, leading to approximately linear scaling.
+Exploring global predictors for correlated records is an interesting direction for future work.